 Most surgeons recommend transitioning into a sports bra during recovery before moving into more traditional undergarments.

 Your sports bra should meet the same criteria as your medical compression bra.
 It should feel comfortable, provide snug support without being too tight, and contain no underwires.
+Choosing a supportive sports bra is crucial as it ensures proper weight distribution and comfort, especially during athletic activities.

 Learn More About Breast Augmentation

-The decision to have breast surgery is intensely personal.
+Whether you are considering breast augmentation, breast lift, or breast reduction, selecting the right bra post-surgery is crucial for optimal healing and support.
 Get the essential information and support you need to choose wisely by meeting with board-certified plastic surgeon Dr. George H. Landis.
 Call (952) 562-5940 to schedule a consultation today.